0913ktg/SC_VALL-E/README.md

 You can check the audio demo of SC VALL-E at the following [link](https://0913ktg.github.io/).

+You can read the paper on SC VALL-E at the following [link](https://arxiv.org/abs/2307.10550).

 ## Getting Started

 Setting up the development environment for this project can be challenging due to version conflicts with various libraries.